Even the best founding teams in the world have a lot of trouble deciding on a name for their startup.

 Experiment with Suffixes

-.com is still king.
-If you can grab one of these for a name you like, that’s your winner.
+In my opinion, .com is still king.
+If you can grab one of these for a name you like, that’s probably your winner.
 If not and you’re a tech company catering to a techie audience, .co, .io, or .app can do.
 Anything else I would try to stay away from.

 Does it matter?
 According to Moz it does.
 That’s all the authority you need on the topic.

-Some of the names I’ve come up with for my side projects:
+As for how I’ve used some of these methods and guidelines?
+Here are some of the names I’ve come up with for my side projects and startups:

 CoVisitor - An app that helps store owners keep track of their visitors during COVID-19